A Longer Time Than Forever

 Don't Push It, ridden by Tony McCoy, wins the Grand National.

-Rowing: Cambridge win the 156th University Boat Race.
+Rowing: the University of Cambridge crew wins the 156th University Boat Race.

-Golf: Phil Mickelson wins the US Masters for the third time.
+Golf: Phil Mickelson wins the US Masters for the third time, finishing 3 strokes clear of England's Lee Westwood.

 The US Open is won by Graeme McDowell, the first man from Northern Ireland to win the championship.